Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Shopping local suppliers and comparing quotes

 Wondering how to get the best price on Linde 75/25?
-Call local suppliers, request quotes for Linde’s 75/25 Argon/CO2 mix, and track regional differences carefully—pricing strategies vary by territory and vendor.
+Call local suppliers.
+Request quotes for Linde’s 75/25 Argon/CO2 mix.
+Track regional differences carefully.
+Pricing strategies vary by territory and vendor.

-Start by comparing Linde’s quote (recent reports put a 125 cu.ft bottle near $116) with competitors like Airgas; some welders find Linde pricier.
-Ask each supplier about exchange program policies and whether you’ll face higher refill charges for non-exchange bottles—those fees can skew total cost.
-Discuss supplier relationships candidly: tell them your usage, ask about volume discounts, and explore business account terms that often reveal better rates for frequent users.
+Start by comparing Linde’s quote.
+Recent reports put a 125 cu.ft bottle near $116.
+Compare with competitors like Airgas.
+Some welders find Linde pricier.
+Ask each supplier about exchange program policies.
+Check if you’ll face higher refill charges for non-exchange bottles.
+Those fees can skew total cost.
+Discuss supplier relationships candidly.
+Tell them your usage.
+Ask about volume discounts.
+Explore business account terms.
+These often reveal better rates for frequent users.

 Frequently Asked Questions